RedditRecs

 Reddit Icon

-Cavalleria-rusticana • about 2 months ago
+Cavalleria-rusticana • 5 months ago

 Klymit is known to completely bullshit their R-value ratings.
 They had an insulated pad rated at 4.4 that they later (had to?) revise to 1.9.
 I personally wouldn't trust them.
 Big Agnes pads are leagues better and have excellent customer service if you have a failure.
 They replaced my broken pad no questions asked, no shipping costs.